marconasuto/realestimate/README.md

 ***Based on the results of your models, your presentation should discuss at least two concrete features that highly influence housing prices****."

+## Methodology
+For this project we first focused on Business Understanding.
+During this phase we:

+- Got some domain knowledge on the real-estate business

+- Formulated some questions of business relevance that we want to address with our regression analysis

+For the regression analysis we followed the well-known methodology called Obtain Scrub Explore Model iNterpret - OSEMN

 ## Business Understanding
 Very briefly: we know that the evaluation of a house when selling or buying it, depends on: